Jane Eyre: Thornfield Hall

 Back at Thornfield Jane broods over Mr Rochester's rumoured impending marriage to Blanche Ingram.
 However one midsummer evening Rochester baits Jane by saying how much he will miss her after getting married and how she will soon forget him.
 The normally self-controlled Jane reveals her feelings for him.
 To her surprise, Rochester reciprocates, having courted Blanche only to make Jane jealous, and proposes marriage.
 Jane is at first sceptical of his sincerity, before accepting his proposal.
 She then writes to her Uncle John, telling him of her happy news.

 As she prepares for her wedding Jane's forebodings arise when a strange woman sneaks into her room one night and rips Jane's wedding veil in two.
 As with the previous mysterious events, Mr Rochester attributes the incident to Grace Poole, one of his servants.
 During the wedding ceremony, however, Mr Mason and a lawyer declare that Mr Rochester cannot marry because he is already married to Mr Mason's sister, Bertha.
 Mr Rochester admits this is true but explains that his father tricked him into the marriage for her money.
 Once they were united he discovered that she was rapidly descending into congenital madness, and so he eventually locked her away in Thornfield, hiring Grace Poole as a nurse to look after her.
 When Grace gets drunk, Rochester's wife escapes and causes the strange happenings at Thornfield.

 It turns out that Jane's uncle, Mr John Eyre, is a friend of Mr Mason's and was visited by him soon after Mr Eyre received Jane's letter about her impending marriage.
 After the marriage ceremony is broken off, Mr Rochester asks Jane to go with him to the south of France and live with him as husband and wife, even though they cannot be married.
-Jane is tempted but realises that she will lose herself and her integrity if she allows her passion for a married man to consume her and she must stay true to her Christian values and beliefs.
+Jane is tempted but realises that she will lose herself and her integrity if she allows her passion for a married man to consume her and she must stay true to her Christian values and beliefs; moreover, by going with him, any real promise of security from the estate in England would be lost.
 Refusing to go against her principles, and despite her love for Rochester, Jane leaves Thornfield Hall at dawn before anyone else is up.